 * copyright will remain with author

-* But before submitting work from outside the UK please be aware of the following - In 2012 the Royal Mail failed to deliver #36 The Journal to overseas subscribers and contributors for more than two months after posting, and this despite my having had Post Office counter staff weigh and price every envelope containing a copy of #36.
+* Before submitting work from outside the UK please be aware of the following - In 2012 the Royal Mail failed to deliver #36 The Journal to overseas subscribers and contributors for more than two months after posting, and this despite my having had Post Office counter staff weigh and price every envelope containing a copy of #36.
 This failure caused not only disappointment, but also some bad feeling.
 The Journal is a labour of love, and I don't need to even feel accused of bad faith.
 So from #38 on I will no longer send contributor's copies abroad via the Royal Mail, nor accept any subscriptions from outside the UK.
 I will, however, send to those who still wish to contribute from outside the UK a pdf file of the relevant issue as an email attachment.
 And I will of course endeavour to meet all outstanding obligations, but please don't blame me if the Royal Mail fails again to deliver.

 email - firstname.lastname@example.org